top of page

 • Begin in a standing position

-• Sink into a low squat, the knees are bent and the pubic bones are low
+• Sink into a low squat, bending your knees and keeping your pelvis low

-• Dig your elbows into the creases of your knees and join hands together to meet at the heart centre (Anjali Mudra), alternatively, place your hands on the floor for support
+• Dig your elbows into the creases of your knees and join your hands together to meet at heart centre (Anjali Mudra), alternatively, place your hands on the floor for support

 In Sanskrit: Agnistambhasana